djclancy/djclancy.github.io/index.md

 ## Talks (reverse chronological)

 - Probability Seminar at the University of Washington.
+October 5, 2020.
+"Aldous's *Brownian excursions, critical random graphs and the multiplicative coalescent.*"
+  - The above talk was part of the Hidden Gems part of the Probability Seminar, where graduate students presented a groundbreaking paper in an area related to their research.
+My slides can be found [here](/non_arxiv_papers/talks/AldousERHiddenGems.pdf).
+- Probability Seminar at the University of Washington.
 October 28, 2019.
 "The Gorin-Shkolnikov identity and its random tree generalization."
 - Data driven Problems in Mathematical Finance Session at INFORMS 2019 Annual Meeting.
 October 22, 2019.
-"The Gorin-Shkolnikov identity and its random tree generlization."
+"The Gorin-Shkolnikov identity and its random tree generalization."